prasunapothabolu/WineQualityPrediction/README.md

 The application is designed to run logistic regression, Random forest classfier, Decission tree classfier, GBT regressor. you can pass parameter to choose classifier. if no classifier parameter is passed , application will predict using decission tree classifier since based on metrics it worked best.

+Time taken for Decission tree classifier modelling  in seconds 0.8110044002532959

+Scores of modelling data using Decission tree classifier : Accuracy is 100 and F1 score is 100

 > Github Link: https://github.com/prasunapothabolu/WineQualityPrediction